Tim Dunn (politician)

-Tim Dunn is an American farmer and politician and a Republican member of the Arizona House of Representatives representing District 25 since January 9, 2023.
-He previously represented District 13 from 2018 to 2023.
+Timothy Michael Dunn (born December 13, 1966) is an American politician and a Republican member of the Arizona Senate.
+He previously served in the Arizona House of Representatives representing District 25 from 2023 to 2025.
+He also previously represented District 13 from 2018 to 2023.
 Dunn was appointed to replace expelled representative Don Shooter.
 Dunn is a farmer in Yuma, Arizona where his business, Dunn Grain Co.
 Inc., specializes in selling grain seeds.
 Dunn has suggested (in Congress) a pipeline transferring water from the Mississippi River to the Colorado River.